 As such, MSPs need to prepare end-of-life schedules for their clients’ IT software and equipment and communicate such schedules in a timely manner so that clients are not caught off-guard.
 This is particularly essential for server equipment.

-When preparing for a QBR, the remaining lifespan of servers should be taken into consideration and used to establish clear replacement timelines to keep IT operations running smoothly.
+When preparing for an MSP QBR, the remaining lifespan of servers should be taken into consideration and used to establish clear replacement timelines to keep IT operations running smoothly.

 MSPs should also analyze the status of storage/backup equipment in line with the future needs of their clients’ IT estate.
 If there are plans for future growth, these facilities need to be scaled as well to ensure uninterrupted business operations.